 BY RUPERT EVERETT

-Already a fan of Rupert’s Everett’s first two memoirs, the Den turned to his latest book, 'To The End of the World - Travels with Oscar Wilde' which documents Everett’s quest to write, direct, star in and produce a film about Oscar Wilde’s last years in exile.
+The Den are huge fans of Rupert’s Everett’s first two memoirs so were eager to read 'To The End of the World - Travels with Oscar Wilde' which documents Everett’s quest to write, direct, star in and produce a film about Oscar Wilde’s last years in exile.
 The resulting film “The Happy Prince” was released to wonderful reviews in 2018.

 Everett is a brilliant writer.
 This book is a more of a diary as he records the challenging process of taking an embryonic idea to the screen.
 Trying to fulfil his ambitious dream about Wilde proves to require a bottomless pit of funding, constant compromises on locations, setback after setback, yet, against the odds he pulls it off.
 As a memoir, Everett is wholly honest about both his strengths and flaws in the process.
 When at last he is doing what he loves best, acting Wilde’s final moments, his accomplishment is emotional and inspiring “I have finally managed to make myself the complete centre of attention.
 After trying and failing all my life, here I am, tucked up on the deathbed, an expiring general and a regiment of strange mercenaries waging war on the tiny battlefield of Oscar’s bedroom.
 It’s my own mad world and it’s electrifying.”.